kkharel/ML-KNN-Stroke-Prediction/README.md

 From the consfusion metrics,
-True Positives (TP): 62, the model correctly identified 60 instances as potential stroke cases True Negatives (TN): 1040, the model correctly identified 1161 instances as non stroke cases False Positives (FP): 418, the model incorrectly predicted a stroke when there was no stroke False Negatives (FN): 13, the model failed to identify 15 instances of potential stroke cases
+True Positives (TP): 62, the model correctly identified 60 instances as potential stroke cases True Negatives (TN): 1040, the model correctly identified 1040 instances as non stroke cases False Positives (FP): 418, the model incorrectly predicted 418 instances as having a stroke when there was no stroke False Negatives (FN): 13, the model failed to identify 13 instances of potential stroke cases

 Now we plot the ROC curve.